ATNYCHI-ZERO/Project-GENESIS/README.md

 The redactions are a necessary act of stewardship.
 The complete, unredacted formalisms represent a capability so profound that their uncontrolled proliferation would introduce instability on a planetary scale.
 The presence of a redaction notice indicates the existence of a fully operational and formalized system, the details of which are withheld to maintain strategic stability.

+## Ethical Constraints

+K-Math and the operational assets documented within Project GENESIS are engineered explicitly for secure, non-violent applications.
+Weapon-related queries are blocked outright, operational logs are privacy-preserving, and outputs are constrained to verifiable cryptographic seals rather than raw intermediate data.
+These safeguards ensure the framework cannot be repurposed to facilitate harm or to disseminate unrestricted answers.

 \documentclass[11pt]{article}
 \usepackage{amsmath,amsthm,amssymb,amsfonts,mathtools}
 \usepackage[hidelinks]{hyperref}